Mootook/mootook.github.io/docs/notes/sekiro-shadows-die-twice.md

 One other interesting point that I enjoy about the Guardian Ape is something that I notice a lot of games handle poorly: context.

 ## Context

+Sometimes when playing games, I'll see an NPC or a boss and think "odd...why are you here."
+And the reason varies from game to game and from NPC to NPC.
+When it happens, it can often break the fantasy of the game's world.
+And I think most people who've played through video games can identify this thought.
+Sometimes you'll stroll into a room, an empty, unimportant room, and there's just a large knight waiting to kill you.
+That knight seems of the game and not of the game world.

+I have this thought every time I see Havel the Rock, the rough and tough boss sitting in the basement of the watcher in DS1.
+He's so damn strong, and I'm not entirely sure what he's guarding -- me getting into Darkroot Basin?
+The giant rock things getting into the Undead Burg?
+There's probably some reason buried in some souls lore, but regarding what the game presents me, there doesn't seem to be a justification for his being right there.
+Why is such a strong enemy guarding such a small dark room?

+I'm nit-picking of course.
+Souls games have a lot of tough enemies, and they can't possibly imbue every space with relevance relative to its inhabitants, but encounters feel significant when they are of the world and feel like they are taking place in it (fighting Quelaag, for example, is made great for me solely because of the web that surrounds her cavern, which you have to run into just to initiate the fight).
+She isn't the most engaging fight, but within the context of the game, I understand why she's there.